gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

 | The reversed object is a generator that can only be iterated through once.
 | Note that is it not necessary to create the list from Image.ALL_CLOCKS, since the reversed function can work directly on Image.ALL_CLOCKS.

-| The code below only displays the clock hands once despite being in a while loop since the generator that is pointed to by the variable, clock_list_anticlockwise, is actually used up the first time through the loop.
+| The code below only displays the clock hands once despite being in a while-loop since the generator that is pointed to by the variable, clock_list_anticlockwise, is actually used up the first time through the loop.

 .. code-block:: python